FindMySchool LogoFindMySchool

 For costs, there are no tuition fees for the core 16 to 19 study programme, but families should still budget for course-specific extras.
 For example, an English Literature guide indicates set texts are expected to cost no more than £25 per year, and trips can be optional extras.

-A-level outcomes are mixed.
-The overall A-level grade profile and England rank indicate below-average outcomes compared with England averages.
-Students who thrive here typically combine the right subject choices with strong attendance and disciplined independent study.
+• A-level outcomes are mixed.
+The current A-level academic ranking is 1,695th out of 2,549 providers, with 40% of entries at A* to B and 20% at A* to A. Students who thrive here typically combine the right subject choices with strong attendance and disciplined independent study.

 Prior Pursglove and Stockton Sixth Form College is a broad, structured sixth form provider with clear tutorial scaffolding and visible investment in student support, including a published therapy offer.
 It suits students who want a sizeable course menu, practical help with next steps, and a setting that treats sixth form as preparation for adult life.
-The key caveat is that A-level outcomes sit below England averages overall, so families should match course choice to the student’s strengths and confirm subject-level support before committing.
+The key caveat is that the current A-level profile is mixed, with 40% of entries at A* to B and an academic rank of 1,695th out of 2,549, so families should match course choice to the student’s strengths and confirm subject-level support before committing.

 The most recent inspection confirms the provider continues to be Good, with effective safeguarding and students reporting that they feel safe on site and when travelling.
 It also highlights strong curriculum planning and useful careers guidance.